dougeby/IntuneDocs/intune/planning-guide-support-plan.md

 ## How you plan to provide Intune support training?

-It’s important to provide Intune technical training for your IT support/helpdesk staff so that the training is at an appropriate level, and applies for the specific support tier and their responsibilities.
+It’s important to provide Intune technical training for your IT support or helpdesk staff so that the training is at an appropriate level, and applies for the specific support tier and their responsibilities.
 Organizations could have the Intune MDM team conduct this training to the support leads (training the trainer), then have the leads provide this training to their support team members.
 This training can typically be provided in 2-3 hours, and it includes lecture and labs.

 An example of an Intune support training agenda is provided below.